r0zetta/alien_ecology/README.md

 ## Experiment 2: collect food
 This simulation contains only agents and food.
 Agents receive a reading of number of food above, below, to the left, and to the right of the agent, and their own energy value (state size 4, action size 4, hidden size [8], parameters 72).

+## Experiment 3: follow protectors
+This simulation contains only agents and protectors.
+Agents receive a reading of number of protectors above, below, to the left, and to the right of the agent, and their own energy value (state size 4, action size 4, hidden size [8], parameters 72).

-## Experiment 3: evade predators and follow protectors
+## Experiment 4: evade predators and follow protectors
 This simulation contains both predators and protectors.
 Agents receive readings about nearby protectors and predators, their current energy, and a flag that indicates whether they are within the healing field of a protector (state size 10).

-## Experiment 4: attractor, repulsor, and damping zones added
+## Experiment 5: attractor, repulsor, and damping zones added
 This experiment combines all of the previous, and contains predators, protectors, and food (state size 14).
 The simulation environment also contains zones that affect the agents' movement.
 Attractor zones pull agents to the center, repulsor zones push agents away, damping zones slow agents down, and acceleration zones speed them up.
 Agents do not receive readings about these zones, and must learn policies despite their effects.